Sorry, you need to enable JavaScript to visit this website.

 FAQ

-• How difficult is it to learn how to use an Artec 3D scanner for forensic applications?
+• How long does it take to train someone to use Artec forensic 3D scanners?

-• Can Artec 3D scanners work in various environmental conditions, such as low-light or outdoor settings?
+• Can Artec 3D scanners work in poor lighting or outdoor conditions at night?

-• What file formats are supported by Artec 3D scanners and software?
+• What file formats do Artec forensic scanners output?

 What's the next step?